sodafoundation/documentation/content/support-matrix/delfin/_index.md

 | NetApp                                              | Cluster mode              | ONTAP 9.X                          | SSH                     | Unified | √                        | √            | √   | √          | √    | √    | √     | √     | √           | √     | √                    | √         | √           | √               | ×                   |                                                                                                                                                                                                         |   |
 | Simulated Sample Driver (for testing the framework) | NA                        | NA                                 | NA                      | NA      | √                        | √            | √   | √          | √    | √    | √     | √     | √           | √     | √                    | √         | √           | √               | √                   | 1\.
 Used only for framework testing purpose                                                                                                                                                             |   |                                                           |                                                          |

-Support matrix of each storage drivers are grouped by their vendor name.
+Below are the support matrix of each storage drivers grouped by their vendor name.
 Each driver support matrix includes below topics.